 The encryption protocol is the standard AES, used by many cloud services, set to 256-bit.
 You can also opt to use AWS-KMS, which is Amazon’s key management system.
 Amazon Key Management Service makes it easier to create and destroy encryptions keys, as well as log access.

 Because weak passwords pose one of the more commonly exploited security holes, Amazon also supports multi-factor authentication (MFA).
 With MFA turned on, you’ll be required to enter an additional security code when logging in.
 This code gets delivered to your mobile phone by text.
 You can also use an MFA device like a key fob or smartphone app.

 To ensure server facility integrity, Amazon undergoes third-party audits, limits access based on the principle of least privilege, controls access points using detection systems and multifactor authentication and maintains 24/7 surveillance, among other measures.

 Facilities are also secured against environmental threats like fires, floods and earthquakes using automatic sensors, responsive equipment and data redundancy measures in case the worst happens.

-We won’t go into all of the safeguards Amazon has in place to protect its data centers, but they’re considerable, which doesn’t surprise us, considering that server facilities perform the backbone of Amazon’s core business.
+We won’t go into all the safeguards Amazon has in place to protect its data centers, but they’re considerable.
+That doesn’t surprise us, though, considering that server facilities are the backbone of Amazon’s core business.

-While we have plenty of security concerns regarding Amazon’s cloud storage solution, Amazon Drive, S3 looks strong as far as security measures taken.
+While we have plenty of security concerns regarding Amazon’s cloud storage solution, Amazon Cloud Drive, S3 looks strong as far as security measures go.
 There have been numerous reports of S3 breaches, but those tend to be the result of careless missteps by the users.

 On the other hand, as the market leader, Amazon S3 no doubt offers a more tempting target for hackers and the like, so there is that to take into consideration.